Gander7/react-hooks-expense-tracker/README.md

 - CSS split into modules
 - Currency Input
-- UX for form (focusing + clearing)
+- Improved UX for form (focusing, clearing, default values)
-- wider container
+- wider container for better reading
-- list is reverse sorted with form above to improve UX (avoiding user scrolling)
+- Impruved UX for list by reverse sorting and moving the form above (avoiding user scrolling)